 PrivateVPN is a top VPN choice if you want to unlock the USA’s Netflix library in Australia.
 For starters, the service comes with a number of speedy encryption protocols.
 These include OpenVPN’s UDP and TCP, as well as the extremely fast L2TP that lets you get an American IP with virtually no slowdown.
-Another important factor is PrivateVPN’s large server network of 80+ nodes in over 50 countries.
+Another important factor is PrivateVPN’s large server network of around 150 servers in 60+ countries.
 Although the number of servers is relatively small, each one is equipped with a high-speed Internet connection and enough processing speed to compete with a dozen lesser servers.
 The end result is an incredibly fast server network that’s excellent for streaming Netflix, downloading torrent files, gaming, and more.

 In addition to being excellent for Netflix, PrivateVPN is a powerful service when it comes to VPN basics.
 Every user on every subscription plan gets up to 6 simultaneous connections.
 Apps are available for virtually every modern device and operating system.
 You can watch Netflix on your smartphone, tablet, home computer, and work computer – and still have connections left over for a Smart TV, multimedia system, or other device.
 Last but not least, customer support is always on hand to help you unblock streaming services like Netflix if you run into any problems.
 There’s even a remote installation service that helps you get PrivateVPN installed quickly and easily.
 All in all, if you’re looking to watch US Netflix in America, you’ll be hard-pressed to find a better service than this.